Thursday, December 26, 2024

 It’s important to note that if you add too much flour to your stew, it can become too thick and gloopy.
 If this happens, you can thin it out by adding more liquid, such as beef broth or water.
 Alternatively, you can add a bit of acid, such as vinegar or lemon juice, to help cut through the thickness.
 Remember to add these ingredients slowly and taste as you go to avoid over-seasoning your stew.

-See also What Meat For Beef Stew
+See also What Is Beef Stew In Spanish

 How to Thicken Beef Stew with Cornstarch